Fubukimaru/asMSX/doc/asmsx.md

 `.ROM` Indicates that a ROM header should be generated.
-It is important to use .PAGE directive first to define start address. .START directive can be used to indicate the start address for the program.
+It is important to use .PAGE directive first to define start address. .START directive can be used to indicate the start address for the program and it should be used *before* the .ROM directive.
+Use this directive **after** relocating the program counter with .ORG or .PAGE directives.
+This is needed as ROM will write the header of the ROM which is already ROM data.

 `.MegaROM [mapper]` Generates header for specified MegaROM mapper.
 This directive will also set start address to sub-page 0 of selected mapper, so